Upper Elementary Teacher

 - Experience in ESL education is strongly preferred

-- International experience and/or an attitude of respect to other cultures is needed
+- International experience and/or an attitude of respect for other cultures is needed

 - Starting salary can range from CAD 43,000–58,000 annually based on years of experience and qualifications